Ortega stays mum as Nicaragua continues violent downward spiral - Journal du Cameroun

 Activists attempted to push them back by throwing rocks and setting off homemade mortars.

-Silvio Jose Baez, an auxiliary bishop of Managua, urged residents to stay inside their homes.
+The violence appeared to have cooled by mid-afternoon, a few hours after Silvio Jose Baez, an auxiliary bishop of Managua, had urged residents to stay inside their homes.

 “It is very dangerous because of the presence of violent gangs,” he wrote on Twitter.
 “Don’t risk life in vain.”